SuperOfficeDocs/superoffice-docs/user-guide/en/service/customers/company/merge-companies.md

 1. To add more companies, repeat the previous steps.

 1. For each row (field) in the table, you must select which company data should be kept.
 Click ![icon][img2] **Choose** to select all fields in a column.
 The unselected data in this table will be overwritten.

     * Contacts (including requests) from all merged companies will be kept.
     * Registered domains from all merged companies will be kept.
     * Invoices registered on all merged companies will be kept.

 1. Click **OK**.
 The companies are merged.

-1. Open the merged company and check that the data have been merged correctly.
+1. Open the merged company and check that the data was merged correctly.
 Set the correct contact in the **Our contact** field.

-The companies that have been overwritten will no longer be available in favourites and history lists and search.
+The companies that were overwritten will no longer be available in favourites and history lists and search.

 ## What would you like to do now?